tachiyomiorg/website/src/help/faq/README.md

 1. Click on **MangaPark** extension and then **Chapter List Source**.
 1. Choose an option like **Smart list** or **Prioritize source**.
 1. Go back to **MangaPark**'s chapter list and refresh it.

-### Webtoons

-#### How do I fix the `Page list is empty` error?
-You will have to open the manga entry in WebView and verify your age, as Webtoons has added age verifications on their website.

 ### Toonily